 A 1.5L reservoir is included and stows away in its own section next to the 3 liter main compartment.
 Here you should be able to fit an extra layer or rain jacket and snacks.

 There is also a fold out tool roll to organize your tools and make trailside repairs easy.
 On each side of the waist strap is a pocket big enough for some snacks or your phone, provided it is not of the huge variety.

-Dakine know that you do not like sweating.
-The back features Dakine’s Air Flow Contact Padding.
+Evoc know that you do not like sweating.
+The back features Evoc’s Air Flow Contact Padding.
 This helps keep the part of your back in contact with the pack cool and as sweat free as possible.

 Once you have it strapped down, the pack does not usually bounce around even when riding through rough terrain.
 If you have heavy items in it plus a full reservoir, then you may notice some movement but not enough to bother you.

 Best For: Short rides and riders who do not like sweaty backs.

 - 20 liters of storage

 Sometimes you need to take a lot of gear with you.
 Bikepacking is a great example of when you need extra space in your pack.

 The Nomad has 20 liters of storage space to pack in clothing, food, as well as large camping items like a sleeping bag and all the rest of your equipment.